-Vector graphics, are well suited for logo designs and icons as they are made of lines and points, rather than pixel values.
-Vector files contain mathematical descriptions therefore when you shrink or enlarge a vector image, your graphic gets larger but you will not lose any detail or quality… that is how you can scale your graphic to the size of a building and it still look crisp!
+Vector graphics are well suited for logo designs and icons as they are made of lines and points, rather than pixel values.
+Vector files contain mathematical descriptions therefore when you shrink or enlarge a vector image, your graphic gets larger but you will not lose any detail or quality… that is how you can scale your graphic to the size of a building and it still looks crisp!
 Adobe Illustrator is a widely used vector program (AI, EPS, PDF).
-Vector graphics are great for large print jobs such as signs, wraps and vinyls, as well as embossing, embroidering and engraving.
+Vector graphics are great for large print jobs such as signs, wraps, and vinyls, as well as embossing, embroidering, and engraving.

-Bitmap graphics, are well suited for photographs.
+Bitmap graphics are well suited for photographs.
 Bitmap files are also referred to as raster or pixel based files.
 Raster images are made from a grid of dots, where each pixel is assigned a specific single color.
 Unlike vector files, when you enlarge a raster file you are stretching the actual pixels themselves, which results in a pixelated or blurry image.
 Raster images are typically used for photographs, digital artwork and web graphics (such as email, social media content and banner ads) One of the most popular bitmap programs is Adobe Photoshop (PSD).